oscar370/pywalify/README.md

 ### From Release

-Download the appropriate package for your platform from the [Releases](https://github.com/oscar370/pywalify/releases) page:
+Download the appropriate package for your platform from the [Releases](https://github.com/oscar370/pywalify/releases) page.
+> You need to have `Image Magisk` installed on your system.

 ### From Source